hensden/kickstart/content/project/Satellite-Images-Attack/index.md

 tags = ["computer-vision", "deep-learning","machine-learning","python","tensorflow","pytorch"]

 # Project summary to display on homepage.
-summary = "Using a targeted ans universal adversarial attack to misclassify satellite images of points of interest"
+summary = "Simulated a targeted and universal adversarial attack to misclassify satellite images of points of interest.
+Worked on building a robust defense against such attacks."
 # Slides (optional).
 #   Associate this page with Markdown slides.
 #   Simply enter your slide deck's filename without extension.